Things to Do in Siem Reap — From Village Tours to Cooking Classes

 Avoid the Crowds at Off-the-Beaten-Track Temples

 Not only are these off-the-beaten-track archaeological sites generally uncrowded, the drives to these temple ruins are wonderful, passing through diminutive villages and palm fringed rice fields.
 At a minimum we recommend visiting compact Banteay Srei (included in the Angkor Pass) for its exquisite carvings, but note that this is the closest of the temples so it can get very crowded.
 To avoid the crowds, be there at opening time or go in the late afternoon to avoid the tour buses.
+Not far away is the rarely-visited Banteay Samre, a mini-Angkor Wat with more beautiful detail within its imposing walls and an impressive causeway with lion statues.
 Don’t miss the atmospheric yet dilapidated Beng Mealea, again best visited at opening or the end of the day.
 You won’t bump into too many people at sprawling Koh Ker, spectacular Preah Vihear, perched on the edge of a mountain, nor at Phnom Kulen’s temple ruins and colossal statues of the so-called ‘lost city’ of Mahendraparvata.
 These could be combined in a two-day excursion with an overnight stay out at Preah Vihear Boutique Hotel.
 Add another few days to your stay and you can do an overnight trip up to Banteay Chhmar, near the Thai border, and in the other direction, little visited Sambor Prei Kuk and Preah Khan of Kampong Svay.
 Excursions to these remote temples is definitely one of the most memorable things to do from Siem Reap.
 Click through to read more about the remote archaeological sites and how to visit them, the new archaeological discoveries, and an interview with the archaeologist behind them.

 Experience Local Life in the Countryside and Floating Villages